Chair: Dan Morrow

 Students entering without a master’s degree must first complete the requirements for a Master of Science (including a master’s thesis).

 The Department offers admission to a terminal on-campus Master of Science (M.S.) degree with a focus on Studies in Interpretive, Statistical, Measurement, and Evaluative Methodologies for Education (QUERIES).
-There is no admission to terminal masters degrees in Cognitive Science of Teaching and Learning, Child Development, or Counseling Psychology areas of specialization.
+There is no admission to terminal masters degrees in Cognitive Science of Teaching and Learning (CSTL), Developmental Sciences, or Counseling Psychology areas of specialization.

 The department accepts applications for the Ph.D. degree, from both applicants who have completed their bachelor's degrees and those who have a master's degree.
-Students who enter the program without a prior master's incorporate their master's class work and research into their doctoral program, and earn a master's degree as the first step toward their Ph.D.
-The department does not accept applications for master's degrees in CSTL, Child Development or Counseling Psychology.
+Students who enter the program without a prior master's incorporate their master's class work and research into their doctoral program, and earn a master's degree as the first step toward their Ph.D (satisfying the "Early Research Project" requirement).
+The department does not accept applications for master's degrees in CSTL, Developmental Sciences, or Counseling Psychology.

 Doctoral applicants must submit a complete application for university admission, including three letters of reference, transcripts from all schools where undergraduate and graduate degrees were awarded or expect to be awarded prior to the application enrollment term, and other items listed in the department Web site.
 Applicants to our doctoral program apply for Fall enrollment.
 Current deadlines are posted on our department Web site.

-Doctoral candidates are admitted into one of four divisions: CSTL, Child Development, QUERIES and Counseling Psychology.
+Doctoral candidates are admitted into one of four divisions: CSTL, Developmental Sciences, QUERIES and Counseling Psychology.
 When making admission decisions, division committees consider academic performance (e.g., grade-point average, GPA), GRE scores, letters of recommendation, and statement of purpose.
 Preference is given to those with research experience and research interests that are aligned with existing research programs in the Department.

 Master’s candidates are only admitted into QUERIES.